Microsoft Power Platform Build Tools for Azure DevOps

 - Perform static analysis checks against solutions by using the Power Apps checker service

 Microsoft Power Platform Build Tools tasks can be used along with any other available Azure DevOps tasks to compose your build and release pipelines.
 Pipelines that teams commonly put in place include Initiate, Export from Dev, Build, and Release.

 Microsoft Power Platform Build Tools are supported only for a Microsoft Dataverse environment with a database.
 More information: Create an environment with a database

-Microsoft Power Platform Build Tools version 1.0.* are now available for use in the GCC and GCC High regions.
+Microsoft Power Platform Build Tools are now available for use in GCC and GCC High regions.

 What are Microsoft Power Platform Build Tools?